Back to Research

 Why Now?

 Three converging trends make Physical AI viable: (1) Vision-Language-Action models that can directly output robot actions from visual and language inputs; (2) Affordable, capable robot hardware (arms under $10K, humanoids under $20K); (3) Open datasets and open-source models that lower the barrier to entry.
-SVRC exists at this intersection — providing the hardware, data infrastructure, and knowledge to make Physical AI practical.
+RCSV exists at this intersection — providing the hardware, data infrastructure, and knowledge to make Physical AI practical.

 How to Get Started

 Start with a capable robot (OpenArm, ALOHA), collect 100 demonstrations of a simple task, fine-tune an open VLA model (OpenVLA or Octo), and evaluate in the real world.
-SVRC offers complete starter kits and guided onboarding for teams new to Physical AI.
+RCSV offers complete starter kits and guided onboarding for teams new to Physical AI.